vothane/ace_of_spades/README.md

 [![Code Climate](https://codeclimate.com/github/vothane/ace_of_spades.png)](https://codeclimate.com/github/vothane/ace_of_spades)

-## ace_of_spades

-client library for aceshigh search engine.
-Will have an interface and functionality very similar to sunspot.
-Works on any implementation of ruby.

 ## Aces High, The Ace of Spades

 >If you like to gamble, I tell you I'm your man